PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning: Dataset

 \subsection{Overview}

-We introduce \SysName, a large-scale PPG-Text question-answering dataset designed to enable language-based physiological reasoning across diverse tasks and recording conditions (see Figure~\ref{fig:overview}).
-The dataset aggregates PPG recordings from 15 publicly available sources and reformulates their existing annotations into a unified, closed-ended QA representation.
-In total, \SysName contains 1{,}310{,}665 standardized PPG segments paired with 3{,}153{,}899 physiologically grounded question-answer pairs spanning thirteen unique QA categories.
-Each PPG segment is represented as a fixed-length 10-second window and may be associated with multiple QA pairs depending on the availability of annotations in the source dataset.
-By expressing heterogeneous downstream tasks under a shared QA interface, \SysName enables systematic benchmarking of multimodal models on physiological reasoning rather than task-specific prediction.
-To this end, the dataset spans clinical monitoring, controlled laboratory studies, and in-the-wild wearable recordings, with PPG signals collected across diverse sensor placements such as finger pulse oximeters, wrist-worn wearables, in-ear sensors, and multi-site configurations.
+We introduce \SysName, a large-scale PPG-Text question-answering dataset designed to enable language-based physiological understanding across diverse tasks and recording conditions (see Figure~\ref{fig:overview}).
+The dataset aggregates PPG recordings from 16 publicly available sources and reformulates their existing annotations into a unified QA representation.
+In total, \SysName contains 1,079,562 standardized PPG segments paired with 2,478,801 physiologically grounded question-answer pairs spanning twelve unique QA categories.
+Each PPG segment is represented as a 10-second window and may be associated with multiple QA pairs depending on the availability of annotations in the source dataset.
+By expressing heterogeneous downstream tasks under a shared QA interface, \SysName enables systematic benchmarking of multimodal models on unified physiological inference rather than task-specific prediction.
+To this end, the dataset spans clinical, laboratory, and in-the-wild wearable recordings, with PPG signals collected across diverse sensor placements such as finger pulse oximeters, wrist-worn wearables, in-ear sensors, and multi-site configurations.
 This diversity allows evaluation of robustness and generalization under realistic deployment scenarios.
 We will delve into key parts in the dataset below.